LegendaryB/tw-userscripts-legacy/README.md

 <sub>Built with ❤︎ by LegendaryB</sub>

-Userscripts for the famous browsergame "Die Stämme".
+Userscripts for the famous browsergame TribalWars.
+Userscripts are developed for the german server but should work on other servers with some little adjustments.
 </div><br>